 The first officers of the church were Deacons: Josiah McGirt, Reuben Brown and Hardy Kennedy.
 The first clerk was March Martin.
 The first evangelist was Hermon Jones.
 Our church grew rapidly from the very beginning.
 Many new members were taken in the church and baptized.
 On February 10, 1866, less than a month after our church was organized 16 members were baptized, and on May 7, twenty-eight more people were baptized.
 Rev. Boykin, who believed that Christ was baptized in a running stream, insisted that all his members be likewise baptized.
 All of the early members were baptized in the Factory Mill Pond on Dicey Ford Road.

 Our original members appointed the first janitor, Mr. Guest, May 13, 1871; his salary was $1.00 per month.
 The first dues were 10 cents per Sunday for men and 5 cents for women.

 January 2016 Mt.
 Moriah turned the majestic age of 150, a Sesquicentennial Year.
-Appreciation Celebrations for various community organizations, Law Enforcement, and KC School District, Volunteer Workers, and many other community organization were given each month of 2016.
+Appreciation Celebrations for various community organizations such as, Law Enforcement, and KC School District, Volunteer Workers, and many other community organization were given each month of 2016.
 The first appreciation was for our members, handmade Appreciation Gift Bags were given to each member.
 July 2016 special "Prayer Room" was dedicated and blessed.
 A Prayer Garden was established directly in front of the Education Building.
 The Prayer Garden will be completed and Blessed at a later date.

 TO GOD WE GIVE THE GLORY FOR ALL THE GREAT THINGS HE IS DOING HERE AT MT.
 MORIAH BAPTIST CHURCH - CAMDEN, SC